- oD 50.50

-Laura Sandys is the Conservative MP for South Thanet.
+Laura Sandys is chair of the European Movement UK.
+She was Conservative MP for South Thanet 2010-15.
 She is a member and former Chairman of openDemocracy's board, and is a long-time campaigner, volunteer and political consultant, with experience of political structures across Europe, Turkey, South America and the US.
 Her full biography can be found on her website.

 Articles by Laura Sandys

 There is no question that the last few weeks have been the worst for British politics in my life time.
 And with very just cause.
 The public are revolted, disgusted and appalled.
 This is not limited to those outside the political sphere, activists who knock on doors, stuff envelopes, and deliver leaflets in support of their party feel particularly betrayed.